ckuzma/arduino-cw-key/README.md

 ![Screenshot of first transmission](media/first_transmission.png)

 - 10/1/2020 – Code written to completion and ready for distance testing.
 First transmission (pictured above) was done using a dummy load on the S-Pixie QRP transceiver.
-(Was picked up within a couple of feet using a USB RTL-SDR dongle.)
+(Was picked up within a couple of feet using a USB RTL-SDR dongle, accompanying media can be found here: [media](media/))

 ## License